rancher/docs/content/rancher/v2.x/en/installation/k8s-install/create-nodes-lb/_index.md

 - **Two Linux nodes,** typically virtual machines, in the infrastructure provider of your choice.
 - **An external database** to store the cluster data.
 PostgreSQL, MySQL, and etcd are supported.
 - **A load balancer** to direct traffic to the two nodes.
 - **A DNS record** to map a URL to the load balancer.
-This will become the Rancher server URL.
+This will become the Rancher server URL, and downstream Kubernetes clusters will need to reach it.

 ### 1. Set up Linux Nodes